caido/documentation/src-vitepress/user_guide/vps.md

    ssh -L <local port>:127.0.0.1:8080 <username>@<your vps IP address>
    ```

-   This will forward all traffic on port <local port> of your local machine to port 8080 of your VPS.
+   This will forward all traffic on port &lt;local port&gt; of your local machine to port 8080 of your VPS.
 For example, if you want to use port 1337 on your local machine, you can run the command:

    ```
    ssh -L 1337:127.0.0.1:8080 <username>@<your vps IP address>